evildmp/diataxis-documentation-framework/map.rst

 However, the idea of a cycle of documentation needs, that proceeds through different phases, is sound and corresponds to the way that people actually do become expert in a craft.
 There is a sense and meaning to this ordering.

+..  image:: /images/map-movement.png
+    :alt: Moving around the map
+    :class: sidebar

 * *learning-oriented phase*: We begin by learning, and learning a skill means diving straight in to do it - under the guidance of a teacher, if we're lucky.
-* *task-oriented phase*: Next we want to put the skill to work.
+* *goal-oriented phase*: Next we want to put the skill to work.
 * *information-oriented phase*: As soon as our work calls upon knowledge that we don't already have in our head, it requires us to consult technical reference.
 * *explanation-oriented phase*: Finally, away from the work, we reflect on our practice and knowledge to understand the